musedivision/blog/src/pages/articles/2019-05-31---Zero-to-Deep-Learning-researcher/index.md

 **The Cutting edge is online**
 I don't want to learn matlab, or R. It seems to me that University Academia can very often be behind the cutting edge of Computer Science.
 Many of the things a Comp Sci grad needs for a developer job they will learn outside of uni.
-I think we are in a unique moment in history:  the field of machine learning has a majority of advanced content avaliable for free on the internet.
+I think we are in a unique moment in history:  the field of machine learning has a majority of advanced content avaliable for free on the internet (e.g [paperswithcode](https://paperswithcode.com/))

 <!-- ## 🤔 You dont know what you dont know